Introduction, Haskell, and Type Classes

 of type a

-often called the option type, and serves roughly the same role as
+option type, and serves roughly the same role as the null

 is visible in the type system.